jhpyle/docassemble/_docs/template.md

 ---

 This section explains how the `template` and `table` blocks are used in **docassemble** interviews.

-If you are interested in document templates, see [documents].
-If you are interested in how to insert variables into the text of your questions or documents, see [markup].
+The word "template" has a number of different meanings.
+If you are interested in how to insert variables into the text of your questions or documents using the [Mako] templating syntax, see [markup].
+If you are interested in PDF or DOCX templates for downloadable documents, see [fill-in forms].
+If you are interested in the RTF, LaTeX, or DOCX templates that determine the formatting of downloadable documents generated from [Markdown] content, see
+[customization of document formatting].
+The only purpose of this section is to describe the `template` and `table` blocks.

 # <a name="template"></a>The `template` block

-A `template` allows you assign text to a variable and then re-use the text by referring to a variable.
+A `template` block allows you assign text to a variable and then re-use the text by referring to a variable.

 {% include side-by-side.html demo="template" %}